$442 Billion Poured Into AI, But 67% Went to Just 10 Companies

 | Quora | $250K |

-For job seekers, capital per employee is a useful sanity check.
-Extremely high numbers might mean the company is in "spend now, figure it out later" mode.
-Very low numbers might mean the company is bootstrapped or barely funded.
-Neither is inherently good or bad, but both tell you something about the culture and risk profile.
+As a sanity check before you sign: a very high number usually means "spend now, figure it out later," and a very low one means bootstrapped or barely funded.
+Neither is automatically good or bad, but both tell you something about the culture you'd be walking into.

 Where is the capital concentrated by industry?